 Nominating Your Librarians

 First things first, you'll need to specify which role (or roles) should be used to fulfill the role of Librarians for your organization.
-In essence, you are configuring a set of users of your Workspace that can be assigned to a part request.
-This is performed on the Admin – Settings – Vault – Part Requests – Librarians Role page of the Workspace's browser interface.
+In essence, you are configuring a set of users of your Concord Pro instance that can be assigned to a part request.
+This is performed on the Admin – Settings – Vault – Part Requests – Librarians Role page of the server's browser interface.

-You must be signed in as an Administrator for your Workspace in order to see the Admin area of the interface.
+You must be signed in as an Administrator for your Concord Pro instance in order to see the Admin area of the interface.

 The Librarians Role page of the Admin – Settings area provides the interface for specifying which existing role(s) should be used as Librarians for the Part Request feature.

-As part of the sample data installed when a Workspace is initially created, the sample role Librarians will already be prefilled into the Librarian's Role field – remove if required.
+If you installed your Concord Pro instance with sample data, then the sample role Librarians will already be prefilled into the Librarian's Role field – remove if required.
 Start typing the name of an existing role into the field to pop-up a list of matching roles.
 Select the required role from this list.

-Management of roles for the Workspace is performed from the Admin – Roles page of the Workspace's browser interface.
-For more information, see Managing Workspace Membership.
+Management of roles for Concord Pro is performed from the Roles page of the server's browser interface – part of the Team area.
+For more information, see Adding Users & Roles.

 Typically a single existing role would be specified for use as the Librarians role, but multiple roles can be chosen for assignment, especially if your company's librarians are gathered into more than one role.
 With the required role(s) assigned, be sure to click the button at the top-right of the page.